Session Replay

 CSLIB ℹ️ Info: Callback for SessionReplay link update is registered.

-To unregister the current callback, simply pass nil as the argument:
+To unregister the current callback, pass nil as the argument:

 Contentsquare.onSessionReplayLinkChange(nil)